-The direct costs can cover procurement of hardware or software, depreciation of hardware or software, human resources of the EDIH for delivering digital transformation services to SMEs or public administrations, also for cross border situations and travel grants for hubs and local stakeholders to work with other hubs.
+The direct costs can cover procurement of hardware or software, depreciation of hardware or software, personnel costs of the EDIH for delivering digital transformation services to SMEs or public administrations (including subcontracting), and travel grants for hubs and local stakeholders to work with other hubs.

 These costs must be shown in the proposals, via a description of costs per activity and per beneficiary.
-Once an activity has been reviewed and judged as successful (foreseen to happen once every 12 or 18 months through a review with external evaluators), the corresponding costs will be paid to the consortium.
-A suitable pre-financing mechanism will be foreseen so that the hub will be sufficiently resourced at the beginning of the grant.
+Once an activity has been reviewed and judged as successful (foreseen to happen once every 12 or 18 months through a review of the project), the corresponding costs can be claimed and will be paid to the consortium after assessment.
+A suitable prefinancing mechanism will be foreseen so that the hub will be sufficiently resourced at the beginning of the grant.